Compare any two graphics cards:

 Intro

-Compare that to the GeForce GT 130, which uses a 55 nm design. nVidia has clocked the core frequency at 500 MHz.
-The DDR2 memory works at a frequency of 250 MHz on this model.
+Compare all that to the GeForce GT 130, which uses a 55 nm design. nVidia has clocked the core frequency at 500 MHz.
+The DDR2 RAM runs at a speed of 250 MHz on this card.
 It features 48 SPUs along with 24 TAUs and 16 ROPs.

 Display Graphs